OM 34: 162 acres

 Starting from Burns Lake go west towards Houston and Smithers.
 At 21 miles (34 km) just past Duncan Lake gas stop turn left (south) onto Forestdale Canyon Road (a good all weather gravel road).
 Travel on this road for 1.91 miles to the Rose Lake Cutoff Road and turn right.
 Drive 0.88 miles (1.43 km) to Crow Creek Road; turn left and follow the main road over the railroad tracks and Bulkley River.
 Continue for 1.12 miles (1.81 km) until you see a sign “Day Lake Road”.
 Turn right and go for 2.45 miles (3.95 km) onto the Day Lake property.

 The nearest commercial airport is at Smithers, located just over an hour away.
 Regular air service is provided by Air Canada’s Jazz Airlines, Central Mountain Air, and Northern Thunderbird to Vancouver and other points in British Columbia.
-The Smithers airport recently received federal and provincial funding to expand its runway and upgrade its operations.
+The Smithers airport has expanded its runway and upgraded its operations.

 The major regional airport is at Prince George, located just 3 ½ hours away.
 The airport has undergone a major expansion, with further renovations to its runways, and international cargo plane fueling capacity, and can now accept 747 airplane landings.
 The airport has an International Customs and Canada Border Service area and accepts international charter flights.